Importing ready-made server blocklists on your own Mastodon server

 3. Click on the Privacy & Reach tab

-4. Scroll down to the Show follows and followers on profile option and make sure it is un-ticked
+4. Scroll down to the option marked Show follows and followers on profile, and UN-tick it

 5. Click the Save changes button